The Charlotte

 Miscellaneous

 The Charlotte Chess Club (originally the Metrolina Chess Club) was founded in 1975 by NM Leland Fuerstman.
 The club initially met at Central Piedmont Community College and soon moved to the Athens Restaurant near the school.
 In 1980, the club met at the Divan on Central Ave, a short lived pub and game parlor.
-Through the years, because of available tables, chairs, lighting, heat and/or air and food, various restaurants have served as the venue for our meetings including the Old Smokehouse Dining Room, two Shoney's locations, Wendy's and even a McDonald's!
-The club currently meets at the Skyland Family Restaurant, 4544 South Blvd.
-(Woodlawn Rd. at S. Blvd toward town on L) on Wednesday evenings from 6:30pm til 5am!
-(Open 24 hours!)
+Through the years, because of available tables, chairs, lighting, heat and/or air and food, various restaurants have served as the venue for our meetings including the Old Smokehouse Dining Room, two Shoney's locations, Wendy's, the Seafarer, Skyland Family Restaurant and even a McDonald's!
+The club currently meets at the McAlister's Deli, (Seneca Pl @ Park Rd) on Wednesday evenings at 6:30pm.

 Though others have filled in as club Director through the years, the job always seems to end up back in Fuerstman's lap.
 The Charlotte Chess Club remains proud to have promoted simultaneous exhibitions featuring Grandmasters such as Joel Benjamin, Leonid Shamkovich, Sammy Reshevsky, Lev Alburt, Yasser Seirawan, Gregory Kaidanov, and in 1980, World Champion Contender Viktor Korchnoi.
 And, in 1982 Fuerstman was actually negotiating to bring World Champion Bobby Fischer to Charlotte for a 50 board simultaneous exhibition.
 (The event was to be sponsored by the "Charlotte Observer" and Fischer was to have received $100,000).
 Fischer was upset that a newspaper in Pasadena, California had written a negative article about him years earlier and both were owned by Knight-Ritter Publishing?! and ultimately backed out.